-- 2. Run the genset for about 10 minutes at approximately 1/2 rated power to fill the fuel lines and carburetor with the fresh fuel and preservative and to bring the genset up to operating temperatures.
-See LOADING THE GENSET (Page 10).
-Then disconnect all appliances, push the genset line circuit breaker to OFF (Page 11) and stop the genset. - 3.
+- Change the engine oil and attach a tag indicating oil viscosity.
+See ENGINE OIL REC-OMMENDATIONS (Page 1-3). - 3.
 Remove the air filter and restart the genset.
 While the genset is running, spray an engine fogger (OnaGardTM) into the carburetor, following the instructions on the container label, and then stop the genset.
-The fogger leaves a protective coat of oil on the internal surfaces of the engine. - 4.
-Change the engine oil and attach a tag indicating oil viscosity.
-See ENGINE OIL RECOMMENDATIONS (Page 7). - 5.
-Disconnect the battery cables (negative [-] cable first) from the starting battery and store the battery according to the battery manufacturer's recommendations.
-See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 19). - 6.
+The fogger leaves a protective coat of oil on the internal surfaces of the engine. - Disconnect all appliances, push the genset line circuit breaker to OFF (Page 2-3) and stop the genset. - Disconnect the battery cables (negative [-] cable first) from the starting battery and store the battery according to the battery manufacturer's recommendations.
+See MAINTAINING THE BATTERY AND BATTERY CONNECTIONS (Page 3-5). - 6.
 Plug the exhaust tail pipe to keep out dirt, moisture, bugs, etc. - 7.
-Shut off the fuel supply valve (if so equipped).
+Close the fuel supply valve (if so equipped). - 8.
+LPG Models Check the local ordinances if the vehicle is to be garaged.
+Generally, ordinances require that the LPG system be leakfree, that the LPG container not be filled beyond specified limits, that the container shutoff valve be closed and that the vehicle not be parked near sources of heat or ignition.